Flu Vaccine: 2012-2013 Flu Season

 People who should especially receive the flu vaccine, because they may be at higher risk for complications or negative consequences include:

-• People 50 years old or older.
+• Persons 50 years of age or older

-• People who live in nursing homes and other long-term care facilities.
+• Residents of nursing homes and other long-term care facilities

 When should you get the seasonal flu vaccine?